Fleli/SwiftSLR/README.md

 ## Commit History

 This project did not start out as a package, but rather as a command-line tool.
-To make importing and using this tool, it is now converted to a package.
+To allow importing and using this tool, it is now converted to a package.
 The old project (with full commit history) is available at https://github.com/Fleli/SwiftSLR-Commits.